liuzihe02/RDPO/README.md

 pip install -r requirements.txt --no-build-isolation
 ```

 If the last step doesn't work, try doing `pip install -r requirements.txt --no-build-isolation`.
-Afterwards, follow the `LLaMA-Factory` [instructions](https://github.com/hiyouga/LLaMA-Factory) to download that.
+Afterwards, follow the `LLaMA-Factory` [instructions](https://github.com/hiyouga/LLaMA-Factory) to download `LLaMA-Factory` manually.

-- need to modify the `data/datasets_info.json` in `LLaMa-Factory` **anytime you add new data**
-  - Because we use our own copy of LlamaFactory, we may run into some issues

 ## Notes

 - `LlamaFactory` is stored in the `train/` subdirectory, install it in the train subdir before running anything
   - Data is stored in the LlamaFactory folder
+- need to modify the `data/datasets_info.json` in `LLaMa-Factory` **anytime you add new data**
+  - Because we use our own copy of LlamaFactory, we may run into some issues
 - `cutoff_len` and `per_device_train_batch_size` are by far largest factors controlling memory usage
   - Play around with this to just nice fit on device
 - Deepspeed3 doesnt work with bitsandbytes for some reason